mwotton/mwotton.github.io/_posts/2014-10-11-lexers-for-nlp.md

-Once you view both these problems through the lens of compiler tech rather than trying to hack it from the command line with stringly-typed tools, it becomes obvious: this problem of recognising a sequence of individual tokens has been studied extensively in computer science.
+Once you view both these problems through the lens of compiler tech rather than trying to hack it from the command line with stringly-typed tools like the unix toolkit, it becomes obvious: this problem of recognising a sequence of individual tokens has been studied extensively in computer science.
 We call it lexing, and while it is more commonly applied to computer languages, it works remarkably well on natural languages too.

 My first attempt was with CTKL, Manuel Chakravarty's compiler toolkit.
-It worked reasonably well, but the runtime is dominated by the expense of building the initial lexer: with a dictionary of 99k words and a 600 kbyte input file, it took 10s (unprofiled) to churn through.
-There is a quadratic cost in construction of the lexer that is undetectable when the dictionary is small (ie, in its usual use case).
-This could be optimised, I just haven't done it.
+It worked reasonably well, but the runtime is dominated by the expense of building the initial lexer, which is quadratic.
+When the dictionary is small (ie, in its usual use case), this doesn't matter, and could be optimised, I just haven't done it.

 While I was building the CTKL-based version,
 [Wren Romano](http://winterkoninkje.dreamwidth.org/) got back to me on